jdittrich/userNeedResearchBook/text/allURBook.md

  <div class="example">

- »So: If I want to print something first I need to ask for their color profile, when I have this, I load it in indesign, choose the profile in the pdf dialog and then export it?« »Yes.
+ »So: If I want to print something first I need to ask for their color profile, when I have this, I load it in InDesign, choose the profile in the pdf dialog and then export it?« »Yes.
 I usually to a test afterwards by opening the pdf in addition«